Biden boosts U.S. vaccine stockpile as world waits

 Share:

-WASHINGTON -- U.S. President Joe Biden on Wednesday directed his administration to order another 100 million doses of the Johnson & Johnson coronavirus vaccine, growing a likely U.S. surplus of doses later this year when much of the rest of the world struggles with deep shortages.
+WASHINGTON -- U.S. President Joe Biden has directed his administration to order another 100 million doses of the Johnson & Johnson coronavirus vaccine, growing a likely U.S. surplus of doses later this year while much of the rest of the world struggles with deep shortages.

-"We want to be oversupplied and over prepared," said White House press secretary Jen Psaki on Wednesday, saying Biden wanted contingencies in the event of any unforeseen issues with the existing production timeline.
+"We want to be oversupplied and overprepared," White House press secretary Jen Psaki said Wednesday, saying Biden wanted contingencies in the event of any unforeseen issues with the existing production timeline.

 "We still don't know which vaccine will be most effective on kids," she added.
 "We still don't know the impact of variants or the need for booster shots.
 And these doses can be used for booster shots as well as needed.
 Obviously that's still being studied by the FDA but again we want to be over-prepared as I noted earlier."